|

 fiber of your identity screams that the victim in question is

-fundamentally not you?
-The casualties of African
+you?
+The casualties

 civil wars are